blomstertj/root/Tutorials/Linux/Better Battery Life/README.md

 If all is working after that command great, but check your USB devices, touchpad, keyboard.
 For example, I ran this on my desktop to try and lower power consumption and my mouse turned off automatically really fast.
 I've never had anything not work right on the laptops I ran it on.
 If something is unusable like your mouse just reboot.
 If you know auto tune breaks something you can set it back after using my Fixing section.

 #### Note: `auto-tune` sets the VM Writeback Timeout higher which saves battery but can potentially cause data loss if your computer loses all power.
-Since laptops run on AC AND battery, this isn't a big deal since you would need to lose both; but, if it's concerning to you you can manually turn that tweak to `off` which will set it to `Bad`.
+See this question for details: https://askubuntu.com/questions/184367/what-should-vm-writeback-timeout-be-set-to-for-a-laptop Since laptops run on AC AND battery, this isn't a big deal since you would need to lose both; but, if it's concerning to you you can manually turn that tweak to `off` which will set it to `Bad`.
 Use the next section below to do that.

 ### Apply PowerTOP Tweaks Automatically at Startup